-On August 30th, 1969, five young musicians, all of whom were about to become established as international artists of the highest rank, came together to play Schubert's Trout Quintet in the new Queen Elizabeth Hall in London.
-Their names: Daniel Barenboim, Itzhak Perlman, Pinchas Zukerman, Jacqueline du Pré and Zubin Mehta.
+On August 30, 1969, five young musicians—all well on their way to establishing themselves as renowned international artists—came together to play Schubert's "Trout" Quintet in London's new Queen Elizabeth Hall.
+Their names: Daniel Barenboim, Itzhak Perlman, Pinchas Zukerman, Jacqueline du Pré, and Zubin Mehta.

 Photo: © Allegro Films

 A film by Christopher Nupen

 "I know I played every note" – A film by Christopher Nupen